-The fair values of the Company's cash and cash equivalents, short-term investments, accounts receivable and accounts payable and other payables approximate their carrying values because of the short-term nature of these instruments.
+The fair values of the Company's cash and cash equivalents, short-term investments, accounts receivable and accounts payable and other liabilities approximate their carrying values because of the short-term nature of these instruments.

-The Company's financial instruments are exposed to certain financial risks, including currency risk, credit risk, interest rate risk and commodity and equity price risk.
-At December 31, 2017, the Company held 33,333 common shares in Fidelity Mining Corp. (formerly Montan Mining Corp.), at a book value of \$10,000 and a fair value of \$1,667 (2017 - \$1,500).
-These shares have been recognized at fair value in the consolidated balance sheet with gains or losses on revaluation recognized in other comprehensive income (loss).
+At December 31, 2018, the Company held 33,333 common shares in Fidelity Minerals Corp. ("Fidelity"), at a book value of \$10,000 and a fair value of \$1,667.
+In December 2019, Fidelity completed a five for one share consolidation, and the Company now holds 6,667 common shares with a fair value of \$300.
+These shares have been recognized at fair value in the consolidated statement of financial position with gains or losses on revaluation recognized in other comprehensive income (loss).